Iridion-github/project-privacy/README.md

 ## [ToDo]
 - [Registration/Login/Logout] Progressing with Login,Users and Registration.
-- [advancedSearch] Smashed face into a mountain, probably game over.
+- [advancedSearch] Smashing face harder into the mountain, sooner or later it might crumble.

 ## [Checkpoint]
 - [registrazione] everywhere there's stuff to check
-- [advancedSearch] line 209 - Ultima speranza.
-Altrimenti si è costretti ai marcatori.
+- [advancedSearch] (line 78) Managed to convert all doc files to docx.
+Struggling with pdf -> docx).
+- [convert] (line 58) Managed to convert all doc files to docx.
+Struggling with pdf -> docx).

 ## [Deployment]
 - Vercel: https://vercel.com/iridion-github/project-privacy